The supply of residential accommodation in a dwelling is exempt from GST.

 Selling goods

-If you are selling goods in this manner and you use the invoice or hybrid basis, include the GST for the known price in the earliest taxable period:
+If you are selling goods where the full price is not known and you use the invoice or hybrid basis, include the GST for the known price in the earliest taxable period:

 Purchasing goods